Milano recorded seven tackles (four solo), 0.5 sacks and two pass breakups in Sunday's 37-20 win over the Dolphins.

 Milano (leg) underwent surgery Monday, Mike Rodak of ESPN.com reports.

 Milano sustained a broken fibula during the fourth quarter of Sunday's 27-23 loss to the Jets.
-Following surgery, Milano will miss the remainder of the season but hopes to be ready before next season's training camp.
+Following surgery, Milano will miss the remainder of the season but believes he can be ready before next season's training camp.

 Milano got twisted awkwardly near the goal line late in the fourth quarter of Sunday's game, and his injury is being diagnosed as a left foot injury.
-Following the game, Milano was seen hobbling around the Bills' locker room with his left shoe off after he was taken for x-ray's, Mike Rodak of ESPN.com reports.
-The team will likely have official news on the severity of the injury next week.
+Following the game, Milano was seen hobbling around the Bills' locker room with his left shoe off after he was taken for x-rays, Mike Rodak of ESPN.com reports.

 Milano recored three tackles (all solo) and an interception in Sunday's win over the Jaguars.